How Is Our DIY Outdoor Chalkboard Holding Up After 3 Years?

 It pretty much looks like the day we hung it up on the fence and has been outside year round with absolutely no maintenance what-so-ever.
 Well – besides replacing the plastic buckets and the sidewalk chalk supply.

 Why did it hold up so well?

-The chalkboard paint we used is just regular chalkboard paint and we haven’t had to put a new coat of paint on either.
-When the kids leave their art and scribbles on it for a few days, it is a little bit harder to erase, especially if it has rained or been damp.
-But the easy fix is to rub the side of a piece of chalk all over the chalkboard surface and then wipe it off in a circular motion to “reseason” the chalkboard.
+The chalkboard paint we used is just regular chalkboard paint, and we haven’t had to put a new coat of paint on either.
+When the kids leave their art and scribbles on it for a few days, it’s a little bit harder to erase, especially if it has rained or been damp.
+But the easy fix is to rub the side of a piece of chalk all over the chalkboard surface and then wipe it off in a circular motion to “reseason” the chalkboard

 You can see in the image below that there hasn’t been any weather damage.